Objects

 Osuanyi Quaicoo Essel

-Anonymous artist, second half of the 20th century, plywood, oilpaint, height: 60,8 cm, width: 30,2 cm.
-Hair salon advertisement, origin: Togo; eshibited at Museum Fünf Kontinente, Munich. © Museum Fünf Kontinente
+Anonymous artist, second half of the 20th century, plywood, oilpaint, H: 60,8 cm, W: 30,2 cm.
+Hair salon advertisement, origin, Togo, Exhibited at Museum Fünf Kontinente, Munich. © Museum Fünf Kontinente

 Analytical Discourse of Selected Afrocentric Natural Hairstyling Culture